microsoft/fluentui/docs/react-v9/contributing/patterns/extending-tokens.md

-It's often useful to extend the base set of tokens from Fluent UI.
+It's often useful for an app to extend the base set of tokens from Fluent UI.

+⚠ Components in this repo should _not_ do this.

 ⚠ Warning that adding more tokens adds more CSS variables which can effect run time performance as each DOM Node carries all the tokens.